Write your message

 Send citation to:

-Afshari A. Evaluating the Effects of Digital Workplace Design and Smart Tools on Musculoskeletal Health and Employee Productivity in Modern Office Environments.
-Iran J Ergon 2025; 13 (4)
+Afshari A. The Impact of Ergonomic Digital Workplace Design and Smart Tools on Musculoskeletal Disorders and Employee Productivity.
+Iran J Ergon 2026; 13 (4) :260-269

 URL: http://journal.iehfs.ir/article-1-1109-en.html

-Department of Psychology, Faculty of Human Science, University of Maragheh, Maragheh, Iran of maragheh , aliafshari.psy@gmail.com
+Department of Psychology, Faculty of Human Science, University of Maragheh, Maragheh, Iran , a_afshari@maragheh.ac.ir

-Background and Objectives: With the expansion of digital technologies and the increasing use of smart tools in workplaces, challenges such as musculoskeletal disorders (MSDs) and reduced employee productivity have emerged.
-This study aimed to examine the effects of digital workplace design and smart tools on employees’ physical and mental health as well as their productivity.
+Objectives: With the expansion of digital technologies and the increasing use of smart tools in workplaces, challenges, such as musculoskeletal disorders (MSDs) and reduced employee productivity, have emerged.
+This study aimed to examine the impact of ergonomic digital workplace design and smart tools on MSDs and employee productivity at Maragheh University.

-Methods: The research employed a descriptive-analytical field study design.
-The statistical population included administrative employees of selected organizations, 150 people were selected as a sample from the population above according to the Morgan table and stratified random sampling method.
-Data were collected using the Nordic Musculoskeletal Questionnaire and the Hoffman Employee Productivity Questionnaire.
-Hypotheses were tested using paired t-tests and regression analysis, with SPSS 25 applied for statistical computations.
+Methods: This study employed a descriptive-analytical design.
+The statistical population included administrative employees of Maragheh University in 2024.
+A total of 150 people were selected as a sample from the population above according to the Morgan table and the stratified random sampling method.
+Data were collected using the Sprecher et al. questionnaire to assess MSDs and an organizational productivity questionnaire.
+The obtained data were then analyzed using Pearson's correlation and multiple regression in SPSS software (version 25).

 Results: The findings revealed a significant negative relationship between musculoskeletal health and productivity (r = -0.47), indicating that increased musculoskeletal problems were associated with decreased efficiency (r = -0.41), task quality (r = -0.39), goal commitment (r = -0.45), and time management (r = -0.36).
-Multivariate regression analysis demonstrated that digital workplace design and the use of smart tools were significantly associated with a reduction in musculoskeletal problems (β = -0.52, p < 0.05) and an increase in employee productivity (β = 0.46, p < 0.05).
+Multivariate regression analysis demonstrated that digital workplace design and the use of smart tools were significantly associated with reduced musculoskeletal problems (β = -0.52, P < 0.05) and increased employee productivity (β = 0.46, P < 0.05).

-Conclusion: The results indicate that ergonomic workplace design combined with the use of smart tools reduces musculoskeletal discomfort and enhances employee productivity.
-These findings emphasize the importance of implementing ergonomic and technology-enhanced work environments to promote both employee health and organizational performance.
+Conclusion: The results indicate that ergonomic workplace design combined with smart tools reduces musculoskeletal discomfort and enhances employee productivity.
+These findings emphasize the importance of ergonomic workplaces and smart tools in promoting both employee health and performance.

 Type of Study: Research | Subject: Ergonomics in Design